ApurvaBire/Machine-Learning-Mini-Projects-scikit-learn-TensorFlow-PyTorch/README.md

 # 🚀🤖Machine Learning Mini Projects

-`Beginner-friendly ML projects using **scikit-learn, TensorFlow/Keras, and PyTorch**.All datasets are either built-in or generated synthetically.`
+`Beginner-friendly ML projects using scikit-learn,TensorFlow/Keras,and PyTorch.
+`All datasets are either built-in or generated synthetically.`

 ---
 ## Overview